Decodo/google-maps-scraper/README.md

 ![image](https://github.com/user-attachments/assets/a4214763-34f8-4008-83e3-ec18a8db824c)

 ## Proxies
 This script required proxies to run and overcome limitations that appear when making frequent requests.
-You can get reliable residential proxies from Decodo and access over 115+ residential IPs with fast response times and high success rates.
+You can get reliable residential proxies from Decodo and access 115M+ residential IPs with fast response times and high success rates.

 [Start your free 3-day trial](https://dashboard.decodo.com/register?page=residential-proxies/pricing)